Resident234/php.net/pages/www.php.net_control-structures.alternative-syntax.php.md

 However, in this last example, the logic gets totally scrambled!
 The elseif will now belong to the sub-if instead of the first if, and the rest of the logic will all behave as a "one single statement" in response to the first if only.
 Very confusing and error prone (be careful).

 The differences are very subtle and can deceive the eyes (especially while debugging).
-For this reason, I strongly suggest the first example from this answer: when using IF-ELSEIF blocks (AKA "Alternative Syntax"), if another IF is required inside it, enclose it in between {} and don&apos;t forget to add a semicolon after the last }.
+For this reason, I strongly suggest the first example from this answer: when using IF-ELSEIF blocks (AKA "Alternative Syntax"), if another IF is required inside it, enclose it in between {} and don't forget to add a semicolon after the last }.
 Example: